Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 • After handling a charge-zone creation issue with a hand-written JS `fetch` script, I turned that pattern into a row-based execution tool the team can reuse instead of writing one-off scripts every time.

-• Because app/admin hosts coexist, I separated host-specific UI to avoid exposing the wrong operation in the wrong context, and designed permission expiration or access errors to stop before bulk replay proceeds.
+• Because app/admin hosts coexist, I separated host-specific UI to avoid exposing the wrong operation in the wrong context.

 Architecture Snapshot